lucia-cufre/ledger-service/README.md

 # ledger-service

-> **Work in progress.** The schema and core architecture are in place.
-API routes, service logic, and additional test coverage are being built incrementally.
-This README will be updated as each layer is completed.

 ## Introduction

-This project aims to be a **double-entry accounting ledger** built as a financial primitive — the kind of system that sits at the core of payment processors, crypto exchanges, and neobanks to guarantee that money is never created or destroyed.
+A **double-entry accounting ledger** built as a financial primitive — the kind of system that sits at the core of payment processors, crypto exchanges, and neobanks to guarantee that money is never created or destroyed.

-My goal with this project is to learn how financial services operate under the hood — what it actually takes to build software that users can rely on with their money.
+I built this project to understand how financial services operate under the hood — what it actually takes to build software that users can trust with their money.
+The result is a working REST API with accounts, transfers, voiding, and idempotency, backed by a database-level balance constraint that makes it impossible to produce an unbalanced ledger even under application failure.

-**What stacks am I using and why?**
+**What stack and why?**

 Node.js 22, TypeScript, Express 5, and PostgreSQL as the core.
 I chose PostgreSQL specifically because the balance-enforcement logic lives in the database itself as a constraint trigger — meaning even if the application misbehaves, the ledger still won't produce an unbalanced state.
-Knex as the query builder since it provides a better control under migrations.
+Knex as the query builder since it provides better control over migrations.
 Redis for distributed locking on concurrent writes.
 Decimal.js for precise arithmetic — floating-point errors in financial systems have real consequences.
 The full breakdown is in the [Stack](#stack) section below.

-**What am I experimenting with for the first time?**
+**What did I try for the first time?**

-This project is also an experiment in how I work.
+This project was also an experiment in how I work.
 I built it with AI guidance — using Claude Code not to generate code for me, but to ask questions, think through approaches, and refine decisions based on how I like to write and organize my code.

 Some of the libraries Claude suggested I had never used before.
 After looking into them I decided to give them a try and see if they actually made sense for me and the codebase: Zod for validation, Pino for structured logging, and Vitest for testing.
 I had also never worked with Node.js v22 — the newest version I'd used before was v18.

-Development is incremental — each step lives on its own branch with descriptive commits, so you can follow the full progression in the PRs section.
+Development is incremental — each step lives on its own branch with descriptive commits, so you can follow the full progression in the PRs.

 ## What is double-entry bookkeeping?